foundation/foundation-sites/docs/pages/button.md

 ## Accessibility

 Make sure that the text of the button is descriptive.
-If for some reason, your button contains no readable text (for example, just a symbol or icon), add screen reader-only text to the button to clarify it's purpose.
+If for some reason, your button contains no readable text (for example, just a symbol or icon), add screen reader-only text to the button to clarify its purpose.
 The symbol or icon should be wrapped in an element with the attribute `aria-hidden="true"`, to prevent screen readers from trying to pronounce the symbol.

 Use the `.show-for-sr` class to define screen reader-only text.